junhe/wiscsee/README.md

-WiscSee is an I/O workload analyzer, which helps you to understand your workload performance on SSDs.
+WiscSee is an I/O workload analyzer that helps you understand your application performance on SSDs.
 WiscSee comes with a fully functioning trace-driven SSD simulator, WiscSim, which supports enhanced versions of multiple well-known FTLs, NCQ, multiple channels, garbage collections, wear-leveling, page allocation policies and more.
 WiscSim is implemented as a Discrete-Event Simulator.

-WiscSee runs your workload, collects its block trace, and later feeds the trace to WiscSim.
+WiscSee runs your application, collects its block I/O trace, and later feeds the trace to WiscSim.

 WiscSee contains several demos to help you get started quickly.
 The demos show

+- How to run your application in WiscSee
+- How to specify the file system you use
-- How to only trace your workload
+- How to trace the I/O of your application
-- How trace a workload and simulate the workload on an SSD
+- How to trace an application and simulate the I/O workload on an SSD simulator
-- How simulate synthetic workloads on an SSD
+- How to simulate synthetic workloads (operations on LBA) on an SSD simulator
 - How to evaluate whether your workloads conform/violate the rules of the unwritten contract of SSDs (see "The Unwritten Contract of Solid State Drives" in EuroSys'17)

 # Download and Setup